ChrisKjellqvist/chriskjellqvist.github.io/index.markdown

     *(mem_location++) = 42;
 ```

 It turns out that there were many more corner cases than I imagined.
-I
-learned a ton from this experience, from code style, to git, to
-presentation skills.
+This turned out to be the perfect project because while simple in
+intuition, there was a serious amount of thought and challenge that came
+in actually implementing my solution.

+Being certain that the upstream pass couldn't handle the job, I started
+by coding my own solution.
+I then realized my original premise was wrong
+so I put a serious amount of work into re-shaping upstream.
+After
+further trials I came to realize the most efficient solution was going
+to a combination of both passes.
+Not only did implementation prove to be
+difficult, but finding the shape of desired solution was a challenge in
+itself.

 When I went to Lehigh (below), I had no training in using LLVM,
-and when I left, I had only gained what I had learned myself.
-So then
+and when I left, I left only with what I had learned myself.
+Cray was a
-when I came to Cray, I still had no formal training in how to use LLVM.
-At Cray, my colleagues introduced me to tons of tools
-built into LLVM that allowed me to work much more effectively and much
-more idiomatically (Alias Analysis, Scalar Evolution, etc).
-By the end
+much different experience because my colleagues were an enormous help in
-of the Summer, I surprised myself by how much I felt I had improved.
+becoming proficient at LLVM.
+By the end of the summer I surprised myself
+by how much I felt I had learned.

 I presented a [poster][CrayPoster] of my work at the Intern fair
 at the end of the Summer and [again][URPoster] at another poster fair for
 UR's Computer Science open house.
 ## Intern, Intelligent and Scalable Systems Research Experience for Undergrads (REU), Lehigh University, Summer 2018

-Briefly put, I wrote several LLVM passes to help provide static separation
+In short, I wrote several LLVM passes to help provide static separation
 of memory properties in C++.

 This program is part of a large series of NSF sponsored programs where